On average hitting time and Kemeny's constant for weighted trees: Introduction

 \section{Introduction}

-In this paper, we consider random walks on graphs whose edges are assigned with positive weights.
-For the random walk on a connected weighted graph $G=(V,E)$, the transition probability from vertex $u$ to vertex $v$ is proportional to the weight of the edge $uv$ (see \cite{lyons2017probability}Section~1.4).
-The \emph{hitting time} $H_G(u,v)$ is the expected number of steps to walk from the vertex $u$ to the vertex $v$.
+In this paper, we consider random walks on graphs whose edges are assigned positive weights.
+When the random walk on a connected weighted graph $G=(V,E)$ is at vertex $u$, it will go to vertex $v$ with probability proportional to the weight of the edge $uv$ (see Section~1.4 in \cite{lyons2017probability}).
+The \emph{hitting time} $H_G(u,v)$ is the expected number of steps to walk from vertex $u$ to vertex $v$.
+We note that $H_G(v,v) = 0$ trivially for all vertex $v$.
 We shall study the \emph{average hitting time}, defined as the arithmetic mean of all hitting times of $G$,

-The \emph{stationary distribution} of $G$ is a unique probability vector $\pi_G$ satisfying $\pi_G^T=\pi_G^T P_G$, where $P_G$ is the transition probability matrix for the random walk on $G$ (see \cite{lyons2017probability}Exercise~2.1).
-The \emph{Kemeny's constant} of $G$, similar to $\alpha(G)$ but more complicated, is defined as In words, $\kappa(G)$ is the expected time to travel from a fixed starting vertex $u$ to a random destination sampled from the stationary distribution.
-Formally, this definition of $\kappa(G)$ depends on the choice of $u$, but Kemeny and Snell \cite{kemeny} observed the surprising fact that the value $\kappa(G)$ is independent of $u$ (see \cite{lyons2017probability}Exercise~2.48).
-The Kemeny's constant has applications in network theory(\cite{levene2002kemeny}), robotics(\cite{patel2015robotic}) and chemistry(\cite{li2019multiplicative}).
+The \emph{stationary distribution} of $G$ is a unique probability vector $\pi_G$ satisfying $\pi_G^T=\pi_G^T P_G$, where $P_G$ is the transition probability matrix for the random walk on $G$ (see Exercise~2.1 in \cite{lyons2017probability}).
+The \emph{Kemeny's constant} of $G$, similar to $\alpha(G)$ but more complicated, is defined as

+In words, $\kappa(G)$ is the expected time to travel from a fixed starting vertex $u$ to a random destination sampled from the stationary distribution.
+Formally, this definition of $\kappa(G)$ depends on the choice of $u$, but Kemeny and Snell \cite{kemeny} observed the surprising fact that the value $\kappa(G)$ is independent of $u$ (see Exercise~2.48 in \cite{lyons2017probability}).
+The Kemeny's constant has applications in network theory~\cite{levene2002kemeny}, robotics~\cite{patel2015robotic} and chemistry~\cite{li2019multiplicative}.

-The original motivation of this paper is to prove the following. \begin{theorem} Among all simple (i.e. unweighted) trees of a fixed size, the path has the largest $\alpha$ and $\kappa$, and the star graph has the smallest $\alpha$ and $\kappa$. \end{theorem}
+The original motivation of this paper is to prove the following. \begin{theorem} Among all unweighted trees of a fixed size, the path has the largest $\alpha$ and $\kappa$, and the star graph has the smallest $\alpha$ and $\kappa$. \end{theorem}